dgwozdz/OLS/README.md

 `dset.sum` is our converted data set, `target.sum` is target variable repeated `n.models` times (since we want to build such a number of regressions) and `vars.sum` is a vector of all combinations of regressors produced by `ncomb` function.

-The resulst are of the same structure as in case of our first model (obtained from `ols` function).
+The results are of the same structure as in case of our first model (obtained from `ols` function).
 The only additional column we get is `model.num`, which is a model number:

 ``` r
 models.stats <- models$stats